Overview of exchange

 Nasdaq Dubai does not specialize in or encourage listings by particular types of companies.
 It does, however, position and market itself as the international stock exchange in the region, where companies not based in the DIFC or United Arab Emirates can seek a listing.
 Indeed, in 2014 there was an agreement with the Misr for Central Clearing, Depository and Registry to support the dual listings by Egyptian companies, in 2017 Nasdaq Dubai was recognized by the ESMA under EU regulations, in 2018 the DFM futures index launched and in January 2019 the Saudi Equity Futures index launched.

-Nasdaq Dubai permits dual-listed and cross-listed companies but maintains the same listing standards for companies regardless of whether they are listed on another exchange.
+Nasdaq Dubai permits dual-listed and cross-listed companies but maintains the same listing standards for companies regardless of whether they are listed on another exchange (although the DFSA retains discretion to modify the listing standards to accommodate such listings where appropriate, provided holders of the relevant issuers shares would not be unduly prejudiced by those modifications).
 The listing standards of Nasdaq Dubai, as developed by the DFSA, are in line with international best practices.

-Nasdaq Dubai’s regulator is the DFSA, which is the financial regulator of the DIFC.
-The DFSA is an independent regulator with a regulatory mandate that covers asset management, banking and credit services, securities, collective investment funds, custody and trust services, commodities futures trading, Islamic finance, insurance, an international equities exchange and an international commodities derivatives exchange.
-The DFSA is also responsible for the regulation and oversight of anti-money laundering, counter-terrorist financing and sanctions compliance.
+Nasdaq Dubai’s regulator is the DFSA, which is the regulator of financial services conducted in or from the DIFC.
+The DFSA is an independent regulator with a regulatory mandate that covers asset management, banking and credit services, securities, derivatives, collective investment funds, custody and trust services, commodities futures trading, Islamic finance, insurance, an international equities exchange and an international commodities derivatives exchange.
+The DFSA is also responsible for the supervision of anti-money laundering, counter-terrorist financing and sanctions compliance of relevant entities operating in and from the DIFC.